austinhuang0131/austinhuang0131.github.io/index.md

 ### Hardware?
 A school-provided (now owned) fully-stickered repaired-once MacBook Air (13-inch, 2017) plus several shared VPS from online people ~~comrades~~ and free services (e.g. [Glitch](https://glitch.com)).
 That's it.

+### You from Shanghai?
+Glad you asked!
+I'm proud of my Shanghainese heritage.
+Also, I speak Shanghainese!

 ### This site?
 I try to use components from responsible/ethical sources.
 Except my domain registrar (you can't control that), everything is open source.